 The findings emerging from this research suggest that LLLT is effective in reducing pain severity in MPS, improving emotional state, reducing disability, and increasing neck ROM.
-Patients' most important complaint in MPS is pain.
-A previous study suggested that the application of LLLT in MPS reduced pain complaints at rest and during activity [18].
-In their study of patients with MPS, Kavadar et al. examined VAS and algometric measurement parameters and found that pain complaints and trigger point sensitivity decreased significantly in both groups immediately and one month after ultrasound therapy compared to baseline pre-treatment values, while pain thresholds increased significantly, although the improvement in the treatment group was significantly better [19].
-In the present study, severity of pain decreased significantly compared to the control group, and the pain threshold in the study group increased compared to the pre-treatment value.
-There is another study that reports a significant decrease in pain at rest and pain on activity in laser group compared to placebo [20].
+The patients' most important complaint in MPS is pain.
+A previous study suggested that the application of LLLT in MPS reduced pain complaints when at rest and during activity.
+In their study of patients with MPS, Kavadar et al. examined VAS and algometric measurement parameters and found that pain complaints and trigger point sensitivity decreased significantly in both groups immediately and one month after ultrasound therapy compared to baseline pre-treatment values, while pain thresholds increased significantly, although the improvement in the treatment group was significantly more.
+In the present study, the severity of pain decreased significantly in the study group compared to the control group, and the pain thresholds in the study group increased compared to their pre-treatment values.
+There was also another study which reported a significant decrease in pain when at rest and during activity in a laser group compared to a placebo group.

 ROM assessment is an important follow-up parameter in MPS.
-A previous study involving ultrasound in patients with MPS concluded that the stretch level of the upper trapezius muscle was powerfully correlated with the decrease in neck ROM, pain, and disability caused by MPS and with the pain threshold.
+A previous study involving ultrasound in patients with MPS concluded that the stretch level of the upper trapezius muscle was powerfully correlated with a decrease in neck ROM, pain, and disability caused by MPS and with the pain threshold.
 Increased tension in the trapezius muscle also increases pain, disability, and the pressure pain threshold.
-This finding shows that the therapeutic methods applied in the present and other studies increases neck ROM by reducing tension in the trapezius muscle [21].
-Another study results showed significant statistical evidence for short-term effectiveness of LLLT in treatment of patients with myofacial neck pain in terms of improvements in pain, pain pressure threshold, and neck ROM [22].
+This finding shows that the therapeutic methods applied in the present and other studies increased neck ROM by reducing tension in the trapezius muscle.
+Another study's results showed significant statistical evidence for the short-term effectiveness of LLLT in the treatment of patients with myofascial neck ROM.

-Yağcı et al. reported an increased in neck ROM values in individuals with MPS following connective tissue massage and exercise education.
-Another study involving MPS suggested that dry-needling, kinesiology taping, and dry cupping improved neck ROM [23].
-Similarly; in the present study, improvement was observed in almost all neck ROM measurements in both groups.
-Further studies are now needed to reveal the effect of LLLT on neck ROM in MPS.
+Yağcı et al. reported an increase in neck ROM values in individuals with MPS following connective tissue massage and exercise education.
+Another study involving MPS suggested that dry-needling, kinesiology taping, and dry cupping improved neck ROM.
+Similarly, in the present study, improvement was observed in almost all neck ROM measurements in both groups.
+Further studies are now needed to reveal the effects of LLLT on neck ROM in MPS patients.